chapmanbe/6018_2017/README.md

 Upon completing this course students will be able to:

-1. Use basic mathematical principles (e.g. set theory, first order logic, calculus, linear algebra, probability, and graph theory) to motivate and inform computational problems in biology and healthcare.

-1. Follow software engineering principles such as version control, documentation, and testing while developing biomedical software.
 1. Develop biomedical software applications in the Python programming language.
 1. Develop pipelines for manipulating, analyzing, and visualizing biomedical data.
+1. Follow software engineering principles such as version control, documentation, and testing while developing biomedical software.
+1. Use basic mathematical principles (e.g. set theory, first order logic, calculus, linear algebra, probability, and graph theory) to motivate and inform computational problems in biology and healthcare.

 ## Evaluation Methods

-1. Quizzes: 15% of grade
+1. Quizzes: 10% of grade.
+  * Quizzes will be based on class-preparation materials to ensure that the students have reviewed the materials prior to the start of class.
-1. Class Participation: 15% of grade
+1. Class Participation: 10% of grade
     1. I will not keep attendance, but I do expect reasonable attendance and participation with in-class activities, peer review of assignments, etc.
-1. Homework Assignments: 40%
+1. Homework Assignments: 35%
+  * There will be homework assignments for each module.
 1. Term Project: 30%

-**No tests will be given**
+1. Final Exam: 15%

 ##  Teaching and Learning Methods